Tangerine (1941 song): Charted recordings

 The most popular recorded version of the song was made by the performers who introduced it in the film: the Jimmy Dorsey Orchestra with vocalists Helen O'Connell and Bob Eberly.
 The recording was released in January 1942 by Decca Records as catalog number 4123.
 The record first reached the Billboard charts on April 10, 1942, and it lasted 15 weeks on the chart, including six weeks at #1.
 The lyrics in this version differ slightly from those in the movie.
 On the record, Eberly sings "And I've seen toasts to Tangerine / Raised in every bar across the Argentine," the lyric that became standard.
 In the movie at that point, the line is "And I've seen times when Tangerine / Had the bourgeoisie believing she were queen."

+Vaughn Monroe and his Orchestra released another popular recording on RCA's Bluebird label that reached #11 in 1942.

 A disco instrumental version by the Salsoul Orchestra brought the song back into the U.S. top 20 in 1976.
 It also reached #11 on the US, Easy Listening chart.